-- Swallow whole.
-Do not chew, break, or crush.
+- Have your child swallow whole.
+Do not let your child chew, break, or crush.

-- Do not stop taking this drug all of a sudden without calling your doctor.
-You may have a greater risk of side effects.
-If you need to stop this drug, you will want to slowly stop it as ordered by your doctor.
+- Do not stop giving this drug to your child all of a sudden without calling the doctor.
+Your child may have a greater risk of side effects.
+If your child needs to stop this drug, you will want to slowly stop it as told by the doctor.

-- Some drugs may need to be taken with food or on an empty stomach.
-For some drugs it does not matter.
-Check with your pharmacist about how to take this drug.
+- Some drugs may need to be given with food or on an empty stomach.
+For some drugs, it does not matter.
+Check with your pharmacist about how to give this drug to your child.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- Store in a dry place.
+- Store at room temperature protected from light.
+Store in a dry place.
 Do not store in a bathroom.

-- Keep all drugs out of the reach of children and pets.
+- Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.